Sikkim Cuisine is the cuisine of the North East Indian state of Sikkim. These are some of the most popular vegetarian dishes.

 Kala channa being boiled to make chaat

-At another road side joint we were served Momos and Noodles.
-Maggie is also something that one can see on the road side.
+At another roadside joint we were served Momos and Noodles.
+Maggie is also something that one can see on the roadside.
 These people have lots of Chinese food, but Momos rank the highest.
 The locals made them with such ease and their chutney tasted stunning.
-I made sure that I tasted these everywhere I got them, but concluded that the Momos did not have any spice.
-They added just salt and ajinomoto to the sauted cabbage, which made the filling for these.
+I made sure that I tasted these everywhere I got them but concluded that the Momos did not have any spice.
+They added just salt and Ajinomoto to the sauteed cabbage, which made the filling for these.
 The chutney varied from vendor to vendor.

-I also picked a kilo of Dalley Khorsani, the fire ball red chillies which are very popular in Sikkim.
-The chillies are preserved for years either in vinegar or salt.
-I have to admit that these are real fire balls…very very spicy.
+I also picked a kilo of Dalley Khorsani, the fireball red chilies which are very popular in Sikkim.
+The chilies are preserved for years either in vinegar or salt.
+I have to admit that these are real fireballs…very very spicy.
 A chutney made from these tastes heavenly.
-At the time of eating this chutney I thought of Usha, as she loves spicy food.
+At the time of eating this chutney, I thought of Usha, as she loves spicy food.

 Here is a glimpse of the local vegetables …